You are here: Home About Us

 skidooforweb

 Louise Abbott and Niels Jensen are partners in life and in Rural Route Communications, a multimedia production company based in the Eastern Townships of Quebec.
-They specialize in documenting rural life and rural heritage, as well as the natural environment, in Canada and abroad.
-They produce feature stories for magazines and newspapers, as well as books and video documentaries.
+They specialize in documenting rural life and rural heritage as well as the natural environment in Canada and abroad.
+They produce feature stories for magazines and newspapers as well as books and video documentaries.

-In January of 2011, they produced a collection of forty photographs for permanent display in the new Justice Building in Mistissini.
+In January of 2011, they produced a collection of forty photographs for permanent display in the Justice Building in Mistissini.

 Books by Louise Abbott:

-The Coast Way (McGill-Queen’s University Press, 1988) Preview.
-Purchase.
+The Coast Way (McGill-Queen’s University Press, 1988)

 A Country So Wild and Grand (Coasters’ Assocation, 1999)

-Films by Louise Abbott:
+Films Directed by Louise Abbott:

-The History of Nunavik (Kativik Educational Television, 1993) Read a review.
+The History of Nunavik (Kativik Educational Television, 1993)

 The Pinnacle and the Poet (National Film Board of Canada, 1995) To purchase this film, visit the National Film Board boutique.

-Alexander Walbridge: The Visionary of Mystic (Missisquoi Historical Society, 2002) To purchase this film, visit the Missisquoi Museum boutique.
+Alexander Walbridge: The Visionary of Mystic (Missisquoi Historical Society, 2002)

 Quebec Roots (Blue Metropolis Foundation, 2008)